dmcp718/ll-audit-trail-es-windows/README.md

 ## Data Flow

-1. Lucid Link generates audit logs in JSON format
+1. LucidLink generates audit logs in JSON format
 2. Fluent Bit monitors the audit directory for new log files
 3. Logs are parsed using a two-stage process:
    - First parse: Outer JSON structure